Delivery Site Classification, Selection and Approval Policy

 This includes any information required for overseas students.

 No delivery of courses will commence until approval is received from TEQSA, ASQA and/or other required bodies.
 AC will notify TEQSA or ASQA immediately in the event of discontinuation of a delivery site.

 If changes are required to an existing delivery site (for example, delivery of additional AC courses of study at an existing delivery site), the following procedure is required:

-- Presentation of proposal to the Executive Committee.
-If approved by the Executive Committee, a proposal is then made to the Academic Board through the Development Committee.
+- Presentation of proposal to the Executive.
+If approved by the Executive, a proposal is then made to the Academic Board through the Accreditation Committee.

-- Presentation of proposal to the Academic Board through the Development Committee.
-If approved, the Development Committee proceeds with implementation of the proposal.
+- Presentation of proposal to the Academic Board through the Accreditation Committee.
+If approved, the Accreditation Committee proceeds with implementation of the proposal.

 - Notification to TEQSA or ASQA through submission of a 'Material Change Notification' (if required).

 CRICOS application for an existing delivery site can be submitted to TEQSA or ASQA by the Registrar or Director of VET in consultation with the Vice President Academic.